younes-sedki/Social-Media-Downloader-TG/README.md

 1. Follows redirects (pin.it → pinterest.com)
 2. Extracts video URL from HTML
-3. Downloads with SOCKS5 proxy
+3. Downloads with SOCKS5 proxy (   YOU CAN TAKE 10 PROXIES FROM [webshare.io](https://webshare.io/) FOR TEST   )
 4. Shows progress updates

 Works with both: